fig-eater/zig-function-overloading/README.md

 ## Usage

+- Import the `overloading` module or `overloading.zig` if saved locally.
-Call `make` with a touple of functions, `make` will return a function which when called will call a function in the touple with corresponding argument types.
+- Call `overloading.make` with a touple of functions, `make` will return a function which when called will call a function in the touple with corresponding argument types.
-All functions passed in the touple must have the same return type.
+- All functions passed in the touple must have the same return type.
-Functions in the touple cannot have the same arguments as others in the touple.
+- Functions in the touple cannot have the same arguments as others in the touple.
-If a function takes no arguments, pass `{}` into the overloaded function to call it.
+- If a function takes no arguments, pass `{}` into the overloaded function to call it.
+- If a function takes multiple arguments pass the arguments in a touple.

 Example:
 ```zig